Updates on Hosting Capacity in New York

 Hosting Capacity for Con Edison can be found through their Distributed System Platform web portal.

-National Grid’s stage 3 hosting capacity displays can be found on their System Data Portal under the ‘Hosting Capacity’ tab.
+National Grid’s hosting capacity displays can be found on their System Data Portal under the ‘Hosting Capacity’ tab.
 The stage 3 Hosting Capacity maps supersede the previously displayed Red Zone Maps.

-NYSEG and RG&E’s distribution indicator maps for Hosting Capacity stage 3 hosting capacity displays can be found on their Distributed Interconnection Guide Map.
+NYSEG and RG&E’s distribution indicator maps for hosting capacity displays can be found at the following links: